 White oaks have a light gray bark and trunks that grow up to 4 feet wide.
 The leaves of white oaks are lobed with round edges.
 Although their leaves turn red or brown in the fall, white oaks keep their leaves in winter long after most trees have shed their leaves and often don't drop off until spring.
 Acorns mature after a year, and these trees sprout soon after falling to the ground.
 Varieties include chinkapin, post oak, bur oak and white oak.

-Within the white oak group is the white oak variety.
+Within the white oak group is the white oak species (Quercus alba, USDA zones 3-9).
 This is a slow-growing shade tree that grows well near water, although it adapts to most conditions.
 After 10 to 12 years, this tree will only be 10 to 15 feet tall.
 But one day, it will be 50 feet high.
 It should be planted in an area where there is plenty of room for it to spread.
 It should not be near sidewalks or patios because the trunk will flair at its base.
 Prune this tree in the winter when it's dormant.

-The bur oak is another large shade tree that grows 70 to 80 feet tall.
+The bur oak (Quercus macrocarpa, USDA zones 3-8) is another large shade tree that grows 70 to 80 feet tall.
 Its corduroy-style, furrowed bark makes it easy to recognize.
 This oak will be found further north and west than other oaks.

-Live oaks are evergreen oaks that live all across the southern United States.
+Live oaks (Quercus virginiana, USDA zones 8-10) are evergreen oaks that live all across the southern United States.
 A large, spreading tree, it prefers rich, coastal soils and the banks of streams and rivers.
 Live oaks are often seen draped in Spanish moss and bring to mind images of southern weddings and historic small towns.
-These trees can be planted in zones 7 to 10.

 Wet, cool summers can bring on oak anthracnose – a fungal pathogen – to many oak varieties.
 Symptoms include small brown spots and irregular dead areas on distorted leaves, but it typically doesn't cause much leaf drop.